neumino/thinky/README.md

 Returns all the options previously set.

-__Thinky.setOptions(__ options, overwrite __)__
+__Thinky.setOptions(__ options __)__
+Overwrite the options defined in the argument.

-- options: object with the fields
+The argument _options_ is an object that can have the following fields
     - host: RethinkDB host (default "localhost")
     - port: RethinkDB port for client (default to 28015)
     - db: default database (default to "test")
     - poolMax: The maximum number of connections in the pool (default to 10)
-    - poolMin: The minimum number of connections in the pool (default to 1)
+    - poolMin: The minimum number of connections in the pool (default to 1) Setting a value to null will delete the value.

-- overwrite (boolean): flag to delete not declared options, default to false.
-_Note_: the overwrite flag will probably be removed.
-_Note bis_: overwriting poolMax and poolMin does not affect the pool for now.
-I'll probably end up forking generic-pool for that.
+_Note_: Almost useless for now since we don't recreate/update the pool

 __Thinky.getOption(__ optionName __)__